HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 If the server does only allow authenticated access, define the ACME challenge URL as a public URL.

 The notes.ini parameter can be used to allow additional URLs to be public and do not need authentication.
-You can specify multple entries speparated with `:`.
+You can specify multiple entries separated with `:`.
 If the URL is not complete, append a `*` to the string as shown in the below example.

 Example notes.ini including redir.nsf and ACME HTTP-01 public URL definition: